 Five types of reflector…

-- Silver: Silver is the preferred option in duller conditions as it reflectors more light.
-Steer clear in sunlight though, as it’ll be too harsh.
+- Silver: Silver reflectors are great when shooting in dull, grey conditions as it reflects more light.
+In bright sunlight however it'll be too harsh.

 - Gold: Go for gold when shooting at sunset to maintain a warm look.
 Use sparingly, as it’s easy to make your model look too bronzed.